yfukasawa/LongQC/README.md

 ## The Docker image
 See the docker file in this repository.
 All of dependency will be automatically resoleved.
 I tested the docker image of LongQC on both Linux and Mac.
+Also, many thanks for discussions and suggestions, especially for @gimnec and @grpiccoli!

 ### 1. Download Dockerfile
 Download Dockerfile in this repository to your local space.
 One example is below.